GE Dash 8-40CW

 The GE C40-8W is a 6-axle diesel-electric locomotive built by GE Transportation Systems from 1989 to 1994.
-Often referred to as a Dash 8-40CW, it is part of the GE Dash 8 Series of freight locomotives.
+Often referred to as the Dash light series, it is part of the GE Dash 8 Series of freight locomotives.
 This locomotive model is distinguished from the predecessor Dash 8-40C by the addition of a newer "wide" or "safety" cab.
 A cowl-bodied version of this locomotive, built only for the Canadian market, was the GE Dash 8-40CM.

 History

 The first Dash 8-40CW, 9356, was built for the Union Pacific railroad in December 1989.
 In total, GE would build 756 Dash 8-40CWs.
 The Dash 8-40CW was succeeded by the Dash 9-44CW in 1994.

 Like most GE locomotives, the Dash 8-40CW saw continuous upgrades over the course of its production.
 Later model Conrail units were built with split cooling systems for the turbocharger intercooler and engine cooling (previous Dash 8 series had both on the same cooling system).
 The later units delivered to Conrail in 1993 and 1994 were equipped with GE's Integrated Function Displays (IFD).
 The IFDs are LCD displays that provide the engineer with the same information previously provided by analog gauges, as well as integrating distance counter and End of Train Device telemetry functions.

 As of 2021, while many C40-8W locomotives are still in service, most are either being stored in "dead lines" by Class I railroads, have been retired and/or sold to other railroads or leasing companies, or have been cut up for scrap.